 Whilst the circle might have originally represented a moon god, the Sun god, a cosmic wheel, or a phallic symbol plus an association with everlasting life; when the stone crosses were carved by Christians, they were doing so with their Christian God in mind.

-Church buildings, hymns, vestments and many other trappings used by the early Church in Europe were influenced by existing pagan customs and culture in their art and design.
-There was no reason to invent anything new to worship the Christian God6
+Church buildings, hymns, vestments and many other trappings used by the Early Church in Europe were influenced by existing Pagan customs and culture in their art and design.
+There was no reason to invent anything new to worship the Christian God.

 The Church has moved, and continues to move, with the times.
 Perhaps not fast enough for some people, and too fast for others.